 MIT admissions counselors are trained to understand the educational system in your part of the world.
 We do not try to convert your grades to the American system, or to find other sorts of equivalence.
 You will not be competing against your classmates or students in other parts of the world; we do not have caps or quotas for countries.
 We consider each student as an individual as they proceed through our process.

 However, all students need to demonstrate minimum competence in fields they will continue to study at MIT.
-We recommend that all international students study:
+Visit our What to do in high school page to see what we recommend that all students study.

 - We recognize that this designation may not correspond to the lived experience of many applicants (including undocumented students) who have spent significant time in the United States, or those who have a liminal status as asylees, refugees, or stateless persons.
 This classification is federally defined for the purpose of statistical records, but please know that we understand life is more rich and complicated than a checkbox, and we take that into account when reading your essays and evaluating your application. back to text ↑